lewisrenfrew/sc/README.md

   - Waveform with loop region highlighted
   - Amp bar (reflects fader position, read-only)
   - Four interactive knobs: **pos**, **len**, **spd**, **sem** — draggable, and track LCXL encoder position in real time
+  - Amp bar is read-only (reflects the fader position — volume is LCXL-only since faders aren't endless encoders and can't be synced with a software control)
 - **Randomise button** — randomises all params except volume

 ### To use